 Etna, dates back to 1076 and is of Norman origin.
 The sea is also the first attraction of Aci Castello, so much so that this landscape between waves and lemons is one of the favorite corners of artists even abroad.
 In the municipality of Aci Castello there is a protected area consisting of the cyclops, rocks up to 70 meters high in basalt, also known as the coast of the Cyclops.

 In Syracuse, if it's not too hot, we definitely recommend visiting the PArchaeological arch of Neapolis: which contains the most important testimonies of ancient Greek and Roman Syracuse thanks to which the city has the title of UNESCO World Heritage Site.
 Not far away you will also find the beautiful ones Catacombs of San Giovanni: an underground path will lead you to discover the largest Catacomb of Syracuse, an extraordinary place of worship for its beauty and history.

-The splendid town of Avola rises at the foot of the Noto valley and has a hexagon-shaped historic center, a wonderful example of Baroque perfection.
+The beautiful town of Avola stands at the foot of worth of Noto and has a hexagon-shaped historic center, a wonderful example of Baroque perfection.
 Piazza Umberto I represents the heart of the historic center, with the Mother Church of San Nicolò (dating back to 1693), the first to be built in Val di Noto after the earthquake, with the narrow right aisle next to the elegant Pignatelli palace.

 Leaving the square in the direction of the sea, you will find the municipal building and then the Parish church of Santa Venera, patron saint of the city.
 On the eastern side of the historic center of Avola we find the eighteenth-century one Church of St. John the Baptist whose naves, known for their refined neoclassical decorations in white and blue, are divided by ancient Corinthian pillars.